What is PowerDNS?

 BIND is another popular choice when it comes to DNS servers.
 BIND is the most popular and de facto standard on Linux operating systems.
 It can handle both authoritative DNS queries as well as recursive DNS queries.
 BIND supports the following database types including LDAP, Berkeley DB, MySQL, PostgreSQL, and ODBC.
 It also supports DNSSEC.
 However, it typically uses more memory and has slower performance compared to PowerDNS.

-In this guide, we’ll show you how to install MariaDB and PowerDNS on a Ubuntu server running Ubuntu 16.04.
-The only thing you will need for this is a server running Ubuntu 16.04 with an Internet connection and a user with sudo privileges.
+In this guide, we’ll show you how to install MariaDB and PowerDNS on an Ubuntu server running Ubuntu 16.04.
+The only thing you will need for this is an Ubuntu VPS server with an Internet connection and a user with sudo privileges.

 First set up the repository for the current stable version: